martinthomson/sup-ai/draft-thomson-aipref-sup.md

 * Preference expressions will be truncated at the first "#" character (U+23);
   see {{new-chars}}.
-  Labels that include this character can be omitted.
+  Labels that include this character can be avoided if this outcome is not desirable.

 ## HTTP Header Field {#http}